-Resisting arrest is a serious federal offense that is punishable by up to eight years in prison.
-Unfortunately, many defendants are charged with this offense unfairly.
-In fact, some are actually victims of the use of excessive force by law enforcement officers.
-To speak with an attorney who may be able to get your charges reduced or even dismissed, please contact a member of our white collar crime legal team today.
+Resisting arrest is a serious federal offense punishable by up to eight years in prison.
+Unfortunately, many are unfairly accused of this crime, being victims of excessive use of force by law enforcement officers.
+To speak to an attorney who can reduce or even dismiss the charges, contact a member of our legal team today.

 The Element of Force

-Resisting arrest is a charge that is commonly levied against defendants by prosecutors.
-However, before a person can actually be convicted of this offense, prosecutors must be able to prove that the defendant used force while resisting arrest.
-Although whether this requirement is satisfied depends on the specific circumstances of a case, courts have stated that a threat is enough to satisfy the statute.
-As long as the threat reasonably caused a federal officer to anticipate bodily harm during the arrest, this requirement will be satisfied.
-When evaluating the seriousness of a threat, courts look at a series of factors, including whether:
+Resisting arrest is a charge commonly imposed by prosecutors against defendants.
+However, before a person can be truly convicted of this crime, prosecutors must be able to demonstrate that the accused used force in resisting arrest.
+Compliance with this requirement depends on the specific circumstances of each case.
+Courts have declared that a threat is sufficient to comply with the statute as long as such threat causes the federal officer to anticipate bodily harm during the arrest.
+Courts assess the seriousness of the threat and see if:

-- The person had the apparent and present ability to execute it;
+- The person had the apparent and current ability to execute it

-- The threat was accompanied by menacing gestures; or
+- The threat was accompanied by suspicious gestures

-- The defendant was in hostile company or threatening circumstances.
+- The defendant was in hostile company or under threatening circumstances.

-Even if this requirement is satisfied, prosecutors must still provide evidence that:
+Even if these requirements are met, prosecutors must still present evidence that:

-- The defendant created a substantial risk of bodily injury to the officer; or
+- The defendant created a substantial risk of causing bodily injury to an officer;

-- The defendant’s actions justified the use of substantial force by the officer to overcome his or her resistance.
+- The defendant’s actions justified the officer’s use of considerable force to overcome his resistance.

-These types of analyses are extremely fact specific, making it especially important for those who have been charged with this offense, to retain an attorney who will thoroughly investigate the case and is equipped to advocate aggressively on their behalf.
+This type of analysis is extremely specific with respect to the facts, making it especially important for those who have been accused of this crime to hire an attorney to thoroughly investigate the case and be equipped to aggressively defend you on their behalf.

-Resisting arrest is generally treated as a misdemeanor offense, which, although less serious than a felony, could still mean imprisonment for up to one year.
-However, if prosecutors allege that a defendant made physical contact with the officer while resisting arrest or was intending to commit another felony at the time, a defendant could face an eight year prison sentence if convicted.
-A defendant’s sentence could also be increased if there is evidence that he or she used a deadly or dangerous weapon while resisting arrest, or inflicted bodily injury on the officer.
-It’s important to keep in mind that dangerous weapons are not limited to firearms and knives, but could also include more innocuous items, as long as they could inflict injury.
-In fact, even completely harmless objects can qualify as dangerous weapons if they closely resemble a dangerous instrument or the defendant used the object in such a way that the officer thought the object was a weapon.
+Resisting arrest is generally treated as a misdemeanor which, while less momentous than a felony, could mean imprisonment for up to one year.
+However, if prosecutors allege that a defendant made physical contact with the officer while resisting arrest or intending to commit another serious crime at that time, the defendant could face a sentence of up to eight years in prison if convicted.
+The sentence could also increase if there is evidence that he used a deadly or dangerous weapon while resisting, or while inflicting bodily injury on the officer.
+It is important to note that dangerous weapons are not limited to firearms and knives, they may also include safer items capable of inflicting injury.

-If you have been charged with resisting arrest or otherwise impeding a federal officer in the fulfillment of his or her duties, please call 305-670-9919 to schedule a free case evaluation with experienced Miami federal crimes attorney Jeffrey S. Weiner, P.A.
-Our legal team can assist you today.
+If you have been accused of resisting arrest or simply of obstructing a federal official in the discharge of your duties, call (305) 670-9919 to schedule a free evaluation of your case with an experienced federal crime attorney in Miami.
+Jeffrey S. Weiner, PA, Criminal Defense Attorneys, our legal team can help you today.